MoAbyari/CovInfo/README.md

 * To Represente updated info of NSW COVID-19 stats
 * To become more familiar with the challenges of a team environment throughout the development lifecycle.
-* To predefine the design and wireframe using Pigma.
+* To predefine the design and wireframe using Figma.
 * To get more practice with Node.js and Vue.js as well as the challenges of utilising a live map, using GeoJson, tiling and colour-coding the map.